wanseob/merklux/spec.md

 ### Data unavailability

 If no operator provides proper Merkle proof data to a user, the user can submit a stream request using an assumed key-value pair without Merkle proof.
-If anyone submits the proper key-value pair and the Merkle proof data for the item, Merklux executes the stream request with the assumed values.
+If no one submits the proper key-value pair and the Merkle proof data for the item, Merklux executes the stream request with the assumed values.
 On the other hand, if someone submits a Merkle proof for the item that has a different value, the stream request is canceled, and the bond for the challenge goes to the Merkle proof submitter.

 ### Failure in duty